Pyomo/pyomo/doc/OnlineDocs/working_abstractmodels/data/dataportals.rst

 Note that no ``set`` or ``param`` option needs to be specified when loading a ``JSON`` or ``YAML`` file.
-All of the set and parameter data in the file are loaded by the :class:`DataPortal <ref pyomo.core.base.DataPortal.DataPortal>` object, and only the data needed for model construction is used.
+All of the set and parameter data in the file are loaded by the :class:`~pyomo.environ.DataPortal>` object, and only the data needed for model construction is used.

 The following YAML file has a similar structure: